sqoia-dev/panel.sh/docs/README.md

 $ ssh pi@raspberrypi
 ```

-Anthias makes use of Docker for containerization.
+Panelsh makes use of Docker for containerization.
 To get the logs from the
 containers, you can either make use of the `docker logs` command or you can
 use the `docker-compose logs` command.